Russel88/DAtest/README.md

 **Some details on how methods use the paired argument:**

-t-test, wilcox test and permutation test expect a balanced design with two values for each unique name in the `paired` argument; one for each of the two levels of the `predictor`.
+t-test, wilcox test, friedman test, quade test and permutation test expect a balanced "unreplicated" design with one value for each combination of levels in the `paired` and `predictor` variables.

-Negbinom/poisson/quasipoisson glm, linear regression and limma models use the `paired` variable as a random intercept (i.e. they become mixed-effect models) and are very flexible regarding design and work well for unbalanced designs.
+Negbinom/poisson glm, linear regression and limma models use the `paired` variable as a random intercept (i.e. they become mixed-effect models) and are very flexible regarding design and work well for unbalanced designs.

-EdgeR, DESeq2 and metagenomeSeq ZIG include the `paired` variable as a covariable in the model and are also generally flexible in the design, but they might fail if the design matrix is not full rank (i.e. balanced).
+EdgeR, DESeq2 and metagenomeSeq ZIG include the `paired` variable as a covariable in the model and are also generally flexible in the design, but they might fail if the design matrix is not full rank and if data is missing.

 ### *If you have non-relative abundances, e.g. for normalized protein abundance:*